 - Use the OZZI closed loop to-go system and removed most of the disposable containers from campus.
 The diverted 10,000 cubic feet paper from our waste stream.

 - Use EcoLogic cleaning chemicals which meet the 42 standards created by Green Seal Inc., a nonprofit environmental group that began certifying cleaning products as Earth-friendly in 2000.
 To earn and use the Green Seal logo, cleansers must be biodegradable, sold in recycled packaging, and free of chlorine, carcinogens, harmful vapors and other toxins that could hurt people or aquatic life.

 - Partnering with PF trading to have compostable items hauled to local wind-row farm.

 - The bottled water we sell is ‘harvested’ sustainably from a local source and the bottles are bio-degradable.

-- To-go boxes are made from post-consumer recycled paper and are compostable.
+- To-go boxes are made from post-consumer recycled plastic and are compostable.

-- To-go beverage cups are compostable and recyclable.
+- To-go beverage cups are compostable and recyclable and made from .

 - Many of our paper products are made from recycled material that is unbleached and dioxin-free.

 - Our linen supplier, Falvey, has been a charter member of the Laundry Environmental Stewardship Program since its inception in 1999.